kushagramahajan/kushagramahajan.github.io/content/pages/research.md

 <br>
 <h2>Medical and Cellular Image Analysis </h2>
 <h4> Dr. Lovekesh Vig, TCS Research and Innovation Labs</h4>
 <p>We worked on abnormality detection in X-ray images on the Stanford MURA dataset.
 Approaches used were anomaly detection GAN and autoencoders, visual attention and body parts ensemble model for classification of an image as normal or abnormal.
-Also, worked on the NeurIPS 2019 challenge on disentangling biological signals from experimental noise for classifying gene mutations from cell images.
-We compared the performances of the ensemble and the composite site-channel models, performed appropriate preprocessing, and applied ArcFace Loss to achieve an accuracy of 96.06%. <b>Obtained a rank of 40.</b></p>
+Also, worked on the NeurIPS 2019 competition on disentangling biological signals from experimental noise for classifying gene mutations from cell images.
+We compared the performances of the ensemble and the composite site-channel models, performed appropriate preprocessing, and applied ArcFace Loss to achieve <b>test accuracy of 96.06%.</b></p>

 <br>
 <h2>Document Information Extraction [<a href="http://kushagramahajan.me/papers/ICDAR_Workshop.pdf">paper</a>]</h2>